CirroBuild/FrostiDocs/docs/reference/sql/fill.md

 ### Options

-There are as many `fillOption` as there are `aggreate` columns in your query.
+There are as many `fillOption` as there are `aggregate` columns in your query.

 | fillOption | Description                                                                                                                                           |
 | ---------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- |